bkase/slides/reader-and-weep-swift/slides.md

 Do you need to "understand monads" to use Reader?
 No.

-Note: I encourage everyone to try and learn as much as they can, but here you can use Reader without knowing monads.
-The effects that stack in the way I showed above are all monads
+Note: Constant learning cost, to get a return later of maintainability.
+I encourage everyone to try and learn as much as they can, but here you can use Reader without knowing monads.

 !!!